 But she’s a 50-pound girl, and my neck and my back went wonky, but that’s okay.
 Anything for my Annie.

 I know she’s feeling better because this is her “I’m bored stiff” look.
 She lets out a loud sigh, then rests her nose on the bars and just stares at me.

-If you’ve ever loved a dog then all of this makes perfect sense to you, including taking her to physical therapy—in another city—twice a week for cold laser treatments on her knee and where she walks on a treadmill underwater.
+If you’ve ever loved a dog then all of this makes perfect sense to you, including taking her to physical therapy—twice a week in another city—for cold laser treatments on her knee and where she walks on a treadmill underwater.
 I don’t want to think about how much all of this has cost me.
 Probably a first-class, roundtrip ticket to Bora Bora, but I can’t put a price on loving a dog, in sickness and in health, and having them love you in return.
 That’s just what you do when you love someone.